Tin Man (Star Trek: The Next Generation): Critical reception

-In Beyond the Final Frontier : An Unauthorised Review of Star Trek, Mark Jones and Lance Parkin described "Tin Man" as "a good episode" and described Elbrun as becoming "annoying very quickly", while Gomtuu wasn't as unusual as the script suggested.
+In Beyond the Final Frontier: An Unauthorised Review of Star Trek, Mark Jones and Lance Parkin described "Tin Man" as "a good episode" and described Elbrun as becoming "annoying very quickly", while Gomtuu was not as unusual as the script suggested.
 James Van Hise and Hal Schumer in The Complete Trek: The Next Generation also described "Tin Man" as a "good episode", but said that both the Romulan threat and the animosity towards Elbrun felt "contrived".
 They praised the characterization seen in several scenes, and the idea for Elbrun.

 Keith DeCandido reviewed the episode for Tor.com and gave it a seven out of ten.
 He criticised the "one-dimensional" Peter Vogt and lamented the lack of Andreas Katsulas in "Tin Man", but praised Groener, calling him "simply stellar".
 DeCandido credited the performance of Groener and the strong science fiction elements of "Tin Man" as creating a "strong episode", but he criticized the actions of the Romulans as simply being there to advance the plot.
 Zack Handlen reviewed "Tin Man" in 2010 for The A.V.
 Club, giving it a rating of "B+".
 He suggested that it could have been better than it ultimately was.
 Handlen praised Groener generally, but he found his performance as Elbrun "off-putting", although suggested it was perhaps deliberately so.
 Handlen suggested that Gomtuu could have had more of a personality, and the ending should not have been quite so predictable or convenient.

 James Hunt wrote about the episode for Den of Geek in 2014, calling it a "trite, predictable episode that you're best off skipping".
 He said the main issue was the highly predictable ending, but also criticized the scenes with Data which he said were "massively trite and worse still, tacked on".
 In 2014, the episode was ranked as the 68th best out of the 700 plus episodes in the Star Trek franchise by Charlie Jane Anders for io9.

 In 2018, CBR rated Gomtuu as the 16th most powerful spacecraft in the Star Trek universe, noting the vehicle for its ability to destroy a Romulan Warbird.